Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 Reinforcement learning is an artificial intelligence technique that trains _agents_ to perform tasks by rewarding desirable behavior.
-During reinforcement learning, an Agent explores its environment, observes the state of things, and, based on those observations, takes an action.
-If the action leads to a better state, the Agent receives a positive reward.
-If it leads to a less desirable state, then the Agent receives no reward or a negative reward (punishment).
-As the Agent learns during training, it optimizes its decision making so that it receives the maximum reward over time.
+During reinforcement learning, an agent explores its environment, observes the state of things, and, based on those observations, takes an action.
+If the action leads to a better state, the agent receives a positive reward.
+If it leads to a less desirable state, then the agent receives no reward or a negative reward (punishment).
+As the agent learns during training, it optimizes its decision making so that it receives the maximum reward over time.

 The ML-Agents toolkit uses a reinforcement learning technique called [Proximal Policy Optimization (PPO)](https://blog.openai.com/openai-baselines-ppo/).
-PPO uses a neural network to approximate the ideal function that maps an Agent's observations to the best action an Agent can take in a given state.
+PPO uses a neural network to approximate the ideal function that maps an agent's observations to the best action an agent can take in a given state.
 The ML-Agents PPO algorithm is implemented in TensorFlow and runs in a separate Python process (communicating with the running Unity application over a socket).

-**Note:** if you aren't studying machine and reinforcement learning as a subject and just want to train Agents to accomplish tasks, you can treat PPO training as a _black box_.
-There are a few training-related parameters to adjust inside Unity as well as on the Python training side, but you do not need in-depth knowledge of the algorithm itself to successfully create and train Agents.
+**Note:** if you aren't studying machine and reinforcement learning as a subject and just want to train agents to accomplish tasks, you can treat PPO training as a _black box_.
+There are a few training-related parameters to adjust inside Unity as well as on the Python training side, but you do not need in-depth knowledge of the algorithm itself to successfully create and train agents.
 Step-by-step procedures for running the training process are provided in the [Training section](Training-ML-Agents.md).